DFAdrian/DFAdrian/README.md

-As a junior frontend developer, I have hands-on experience in HTML, CSS, JavaScript, Git, and React, and I am continuously learning and improving my skills in web development technologies.
+➡️ As a junior frontend developer, I have hands-on experience in HTML, CSS, JavaScript, Git, and React 🧑🏻‍💻, and I am continuously learning and improving my skills in web development technologies💻.

 <!--
 **DFAdrian/DFAdrian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.